Doncic leads Mavericks to 118-112 victory over Bucks

 Doncic flirted with a triple-double before finishing with eight rebounds.
 In six career games against the Bucks, Doncic has averaged 26.8 points, 11.3 assists and 9.2 rebounds with three triple-doubles.

+“He’s one of the most talented players in the league, one of the most talented players probably ever to play this game,” Antetokounmpo said.

+Antetokounmpo added that “we tried to make it tough for him, but he played well.”

-Dallas’ Dwight Powell added 22 points and 13 rebounds — one off his career high.
+Dallas’ Dwight Powell added 22 points and 13 rebounds — one off his career high — and the Mavericks bounced back two days after a 135-103 loss at Washington.

+“On the road against the champs, it’s a hard place to win, especially after we had that performance in Washington,” Mavericks coach Jason Kidd said.
+“This group in the locker room knows they can respond.”

 After a basket by Bobby Portis briefly gave the Bucks a one-point lead early in the fourth, Doncic led the Mavericks back by scoring or assisting on each of Dallas’ first 11 points in the final period.